sdinesh01/script-storyboard-generator/README.md

 3. Associating characters with actions, characters with other characters, and characters in relation to the setting

 ## Dataset documentation

 Title: **movie_scenes_by_header.csv** <br>
 Description: This dataset contains the scripts for _28 Days Later, Isle of the Dead, Jurassic Park, Pan’s Labyrinth,_ and _Whiplash_. <br>
-Data Source: I used five manually encoded scripts from Kaggle for my analysis.
-I went with manual encoding to minimize the effect of machine learning miscodings on my overall project.
-Human mislabeling is also possible since this dataset was user created.
-I used regex statements to split headings and their respective text. <br>
-Date Created: March 10, 2023 <br>
-Last Modified: April 20, 2023<br>

-Size: 85.6 KB —  6 columns, 543 entries<br>
-Format: Comma-separated values <br>
-Encoding: UTF-8 <br>

-Columns: scriptID, sceneID, header, text <br>
-Column Descriptions:
-* scriptID: type (integer), unique integer identifier for each movie <br>
-* sceneID: type (integer), unique integer identifier for each scene per movie <br>
-* header: type (object), one of four scene headings (scene_heading, text, dialog, speaker_heading) <br>
-* text: type (object), text that follows the header in the script <br>
-* upper: type(object, list), extracted uppercase words from the screenplay text.
-Uppercase words in screenplay indicate important characters, blockings, camera angles, etc. <br>
-* tokens: type(object), preprocessed text from the `text` column <br>

-Title: **movie_scenes_by_header.csv** <br>
-Description: This dataset contains the scripts for _28 Days Later, Isle of the Dead, Jurassic Park, Pan’s Labyrinth,_ and _Whiplash_. <br>